 The Rajvilās – A Royal Service

 You cannot visit Rajasthan and not ditch your diet.
 You’ll struggle for the first 24 hours.
-And then you’ll chuck the weight concerns to the balmy winds and set out to explore the rich and regal cuisine of princely Rajasthan, enjoying every delectable taste it has to offer.
+And then you’ll chuck the weight concerns to the balmy winds and set out to explore the rich and regal cuisine of princely Rajasthan to enjoy every delectable taste it has to offer.

-There is so much to get impressed by – the Lucullan ten-course banquets, the downright aristocratic medley of carved columns and arches …… well… I won’t reminisce too much.
+There is so much to get impressed by – the lavish ten-course banquets, the downright aristocratic medley of carved columns and arches …… well… I won’t reminisce too much.

 Spices and herbs awaken the exotic mistress in me.
-And I was drawn to the exclusive masterclass with the Raj Mahal chief chef who revealed some of his secret techniques while he prepared a royal hunting-style chicken curry.
-A classic Rajasthani dish once served to kings. (- Yes…the dinners back home just got better -)
+And I was drawn to the exclusive masterclass with the Raj Mahal chief chef, who revealed some of his secret techniques while preparing a royal hunting-style chicken curry.
+A classic Rajasthani dish once served to kings.
+Yes…the dinners back home just got better!

 Serendipitously my husband’s birthday coincided with this trip of a lifetime.
 Unlike me, he isn’t too crazy about birthdays, but The Rajvilās made it uber special.